 - In the short term we will provide you with everything you need.
 But once you become a guide you will need to set yourself up with lifejacket, knife, whistle, small dry-bag, throw-bag, and river-appropriate clothing.
 And if you plan to train or work on multi-day trips you will also need an overnight dry-bag, tent, sleeping bag and pad.
 (By the way, O.R.E. can assist you in locating these items on a wholesale or "pro-deal" basis to help you keep your expenses down, post hire.)

 - This fee covers instruction, transportation, all needed river clothing and gear.
 Lunch during the day.
-Lodging is available for trainees during the class at the O.R.E. warehouse.
+All meals provided for 2nd weekend.